Blaizzy/mlx-embeddings/docs/Homebrew-linuxbrew-core-Maintainer-Guide.md

 It saves a lot of time to alias this in your shell config.
 One possible alias is `lbrew-pull-bottle`.

-For PRs with the title "Build a bottle for Linuxbrew" and that have only one commit with contents "# Build a bottle for Linuxbrew", these have been created with `brew build-bottle-pr` and the commit from the PR doesn't need preserving.
+For PRs with the title "Build a bottle for Linux" and that have only one commit with contents "# Build a bottle for Linux", these have been created with `brew build-bottle-pr` and the commit from the PR doesn't need preserving.
 We don't want to litter the codebase with comments.
 In these cases, you can combine `brew pull --bottle` with